psychopy/workshops/source/3days/day2/pavlovia.rst

 Type Error: X is not a constructor
 -----------------------------------

-A `type error <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Not_a_constructor>`_ occurs when we refer to an object that does not exist.
+A `type error <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Not_a_constructor>`_ occurs when we use the wrong type of variable in order to do something.
+In this case we try to use something to "construct" an object when this variable cannot be used in this way.

 This can also occur because something exists in PsychoPy that does not exist in PsychoJS.
 For example :code:`core.Clock()` is not a constructor in JS because Clock lives in the util module of PsychoJS i.e. :code:`util.Clock()`.
 The `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ can be helpful in helping in these cases.